Advanced Risk and Portfolio Management

 An online networking venue to exchange questions and answers on technical topics, the forum engages the large and growing community of like-minded individuals who learn and teach Advanced Risk and Portfolio Management.
 To access the forum, the user can click on the “?” sign.

-- Portfolio managers and risk managers with an undergraduate degree in a hard science, who wish to learn the principles behind the recipes that they implement every day, and wish to access a comprehensive reference for the most advanced techniques in their field.
+- Risk managers and portfolio managers with an undergraduate degree in the hard sciences, who wish to learn the principles behind the recipes that they implement every day, and wish to access a comprehensive reference for the most advanced techniques in their field.

-- Derivative quants and quantitative actuaries, who wish to quickly switch from their field to portfolio management integrated with risk management, utilizing the same tools they have learned so far.
+- Derivative quants and quantitative actuaries, who wish to quickly switch from their field to a new one, leveraging the mathematical knowledge they already possess.

-- Academics in the hard sciences, who wish to learn about risk management and portfolio management in the concise, rigorous language to which they are accustomed.
+- Academics in the hard sciences, who wish to learn and/or teach data science for finance, risk management and portfolio management in the concise, rigorous language to which they are accustomed.

 - Linear algebra: matrix/vector notation and manipulations, trace, determinant, eigenvectors, eigenvalues.